-- 1. Retract the four (4) front gauge cylinders completely.
+- 2. Retract the four (4) front gauge cylinders completely.
 There are two (2) cylinders on the main hitch.
-There is one (1) additional cylinder on each of the two (2) wing frames. - Check that all of the polished chrome of the cylinder rods is retracted into the cylinder body. - This procedure will require that the front gauge depth control (on the hitch frame) is adjusted to its most extreme depth setting. - If the cylinder rods are for some reason not completely retracted, then fully extend the front gauge cylinders until they are fully extended and continue extending them for an additional five (5) to ten (10) seconds after they appear to be fully extended.
+There is one (1) additional cylinder on each of the two (2) wing frames. - Check that all of the polished chrome of the cylinder rods is retracted into the cylinder body. - This procedure will require that the front gauge depth control (on the hitch frame) be adjusted to it's most extreme depth setting. - If the cylinder rods are for some reason not completely retracted, then fully extend the front gauge cylinders until they are fully extended and continue extending them for an additional five (5) to ten (10) seconds after they appear to be fully extended.
 This procedure will re-synchronize all of the gauge cylinders.
-It is a good practice to re-synchronize the front gauge cylinders once or twice daily by extending them completely and holding the circuit control in the extend position for an additional five (5) to ten (10) seconds. - 2.
+It is a good practice to re-synchronize the front gauge cylinders once or twice daily by extending them completely and holding the circuit control in the extend position for an additional five (5) to ten (10) seconds. - 3.
 The wheels and tires of the main frame hitch are not adjustable.
-Leveling the front of the HSL from side to side is accomplished by adjusting the wing front gauge point.
+Leveling the front of the HSL from side to side is accomplished by adjusting the wing front gauge wheels.
 With the four (4) front gauge point cylinders completely retracted, place a long straight edge across the top of the center section frame.
 Measure from the top of the hitch rockshaft spindle bushings to the top of the top center section frame.
-Confirm the distance to be approximately 3-1/4.
+Confirm the distance to be approximately three and one quarter (3-1/4) inches.